Geonovum/KP-APIs/API-strategie-extensies/ext-signing-encryptie.md

 ## Signing and Encryption

+<p class='warning'>This extension is in development and may be modified at any time.</p>

 Signing and encryption are mechanisms that can provide additional security on top of the transport layer security that is provided by HTTP TLS in combination with some form of authentication and authorization.

 In this API strategy we concern ourselves with RESTful APIs.
 In RESTful APIs you request the current value of a resource.
 This is different from SOAP based protocols where content is transported using messages.
 Using SOAP part of or all of the content is signed and/or encrypted by the sender of the message.
 This has utitlity as there are no pre conceptions about resources and their behaviour.
 When using REST you have to ask yourself what is being signed or encrypted.
 The value of a resource at a certain date and time.
 Does this have utility above and beyond the transport layer security thats already there?